lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 ![Boom-Bull-Stock-Exchange-Bear-World-Economy-913982](https://user-images.githubusercontent.com/95719899/164332595-9cf0e024-aab1-4d3b-a11c-8c47ee122b9e.jpg)

 ---

-# Machine_Learning_Algorithmic_Trading_Bot
+# Machine_Learning_Algorithmic_Technical_Indicator_Analysis

 **LAUNCH APP**: https://share.streamlit.io/lariannrupp/machine_learning_algorithmic_trading_bot/main/streamlit.py

 ---

 ## Purpose:

-The purpose of the project is to create a streamlit dashboard, which, given a specific stock, performs a comparative analysis of machine-learning model design in a testing environment.
+The purpose of the Project is to create a streamlit dashboard; which given a specific stock, performs a comparative analysis of machine-learning model design in a testing environment.
+It is called the "Technical Indicator Analysis with ML".

-The dashboard demonstrates the framework for a more powerful terminal that could potentially take a stock and design a machine learning model for it.
+The dashboard demonstrates the framework for a more powerful terminal that can take a stock and design a machine learning model for it.

 ---